 - 1. Select the text you want to change.
 Either specific words, certain rows, or click the Caption/Subtitle header to select all rows. - 2.
-Click the text color button from the Formatting tools, and select a color.
+Click the text color button A from the Formatting tools, and select a color.
+Or select Text Color from the Attribute menu.

-3. Click the Bold, Italic, or Underline button if you want to add those formats.
+3. Click the Bold, Italic, or Underline button if you want to change those formats.
+The keyboard shortcuts are Control+B, Control+I, and Control+U.